Ready to restore sanity to your house? These safe, all-natural baby teething remedies really work to ease teething pain for good.

 - Silicone teething rings: Made of safe silicone, rather than latex or plastic, this teether is a safe choice.

 - Wooden teethers: What works for one baby may not work for the next, so if silicone and rubber don’t do it, try a wooden teether.
 The texture might be just right for your baby.
 Just be sure to choose a brand that uses natural water-based sealants or food grade dyes.
-And be aware that teethers like this one need to be oiled or (bees)waxed before use.
+And be aware that some teethers need to be oiled or (bees)waxed before use.

 Sophie used to be the gold-standard when it came to natural teething remedies.
-But there’s been controversy after some moms found mold inside their toys when they cut them open.
+But there’s been controversy after some moms found mold inside their toys.
 Until the manufacturer solves this problem, we don’t recommend this teether.